 - Minimal pairs – b & v

 - Minimal pairs – v & w

-Students can use the OK Google feature of their smartphones to check their pronunciation at home.
+Students can use the Google voice recognition feature of their smartphones to check their pronunciation at home.
 Give the students a short phrase which they have to practise until Google can recognise it correctly.
 For example, the pet cat sat on the red rat.